BeanieODM/beanie/docs/tutorial/revision.md

 This helps to avoid data losses.

 ### Be aware
-revision id feature may wor incorrectly with BulkWriter.
+revision id feature may work incorrectly with BulkWriter.

 ### Usage